greggman/ldcp/README.md

 ![GitHub](https://img.shields.io/github/license/greggman/ldcp?style=flat-square)
 [![Build Status](https://travis-ci.org/greggman/ldcp.svg?branch=master)](https://travis-ci.org/greggman/ldcp)

 Why?
-Because a popular cp clone in node is 450k lines of JavaScript!!!
-You read that right.
-450,000!!!!
+Because a popular cp clone in node is 46k lines of JavaScript and 197 dependencies!

 This one is 148 lines and has no dependencies.